fasetto/dokku-deploy/README.md

 ## What does this action do?

-:bulb: Deploys your project to dokku.
+:rocket: Deploys your project to dokku.

 ## Usage

-:bulb: Read more about [Configuring a workflow](https://help.github.com/en/articles/configuring-a-workflow).

 ### Arguments